Be Patient. Order in process.

 • Standard: Single door, single track.
 A hanger is placed at the top of each side of the door, attaching the panel to a singular mounted track.

 • Bi-folding Doors: Double doors, singular trackCreased panels fold over one another as double doors diverge and slide to either side of the door frame.
-Folding doors can save space when sliding or bypass doors will not fit.
+Bifolding doors can save space when sliding or bypass doors will not fit.

 • Bypass Doors: Double door, double track.
-Sliding barn doors each move along their own tracks, allowing them to bypass, moving left to right in front of and behind each other.
+Bypass barn doors each move along their own tracks, allowing them to bypass, moving left to right in front of and behind each other.
 Four hangers in total are needed to attach these doors to their track.

 • Triple bypassing: Similar to the bypass system but allows for three or more tracks and doors.
 Two hangers are required per door.

 Most systems can be mounted above the door frame.
-For lower ceilings that don’t allow for a wall-mounted track, homeowners can purchase a ceiling mount.
-This means that you can most definitely find a sliding barn door system that fits your needs!
+For lower ceilings that don’t allow for a wall-mounted track, homeowners can purchase

-And that’s great news because replacing a standard door with a sliding barn door is worth the time and cost.
+And that’s great news, because replacing a standard door with a sliding barn door is worth the time and cost.

 Rustica offers several options within three categories to bring the ease and space-maximizing convenience of a sliding barn door to your home.
 The following chart represents base prices for standard sliding barn doors.